 Tourism, hunting and coexisting with elephants

 The sheer number of elephants “coexisting” in the affected pastoral areas renders total protection a very difficult and expensive process that becomes difficult to justify from a taxpayer’s perspective.
-The use of bees, flashing lights and chili pepper in various forms have been trialled with various degrees of success and while it may work in some areas, it did not work in others.
+The use of bees, flashing lights and chilli pepper in various forms have been trialled with various degrees of success and while it may work in some areas, it did not work in others.
 Unless we can educate the international tourist that an Africa with people, livestock, crops and wildlife is worth a paying visit, consumptive-based benefits to promote co-existence in pastoral areas will remain the reality.

 Where do you draw the line?
 Elephants will expand their range if allowed to.
-As witnessed in Botswana, they inevitably reach more developed areas with higher income generating activities.
+As witnessed in Botswana, they inevitably reach more developed areas with higher income-generating activities.
 Tourism and hunting do not provide sufficient benefits to promote coexistence, and so a problem-animal control culling program needs to be instigated – to protect people and property.
 The only way to prevent large scale bloodshed is to prevent elephants from entering these areas.
 That introduces the option of fences.

-Botswana is very aware of the intrinsic value and the international conservation responsibility towards elephant conservation.
+Botswana is very aware of the intrinsic value and international conservation responsibility towards elephant conservation.
 The growth of the elephant population testifies to that.
 But the elephant problem faced needs to be acknowledged.
 While Botswana is accommodating a significant population of elephants in large Protected Areas, most Botswana elephants are outside these protected areas, sharing the land with people at densities that put enormous strain on resources.

 People are part of the equation and should be part of the solution.
 That includes adapting our management objectives and impact assessment to accommodate the needs and impacts of local communities, which will naturally require limits on densities and dispersal.
-A common tendency as part of opposing arguments, is to attribute community concerns to manipulation by stakeholder groups, mostly because the opposing stakeholders fear the community concerns may contradict more idealistic solutions.
+A common tendency as part of opposing arguments is to attribute community concerns to manipulation by stakeholder groups, mostly because the opposing stakeholders fear the community concerns may contradict more idealistic solutions.
 Another strategy is to blame it on political manipulation.
 Unfortunately, these tactics do not provide solutions but remove the focus from the real community concerns and limit the painful dissection needed to prevent crisis management from overriding much needed lasting practical solutions.

 Resolving the challenges will require a combination of solutions and critical assessment of current approaches.
 It will require accepting that where people and wildlife are sharing the landscape, the needs of communities are important in wildlife management objectives.